Realm Fields

 Group DN

-(Optional.)
-The directory tree on the server where the Cisco Defense Orchestrator should search for users with the group attribute.
+The directory tree on the server where the Secure Firewall Management Center should search for users with the group attribute.
 A list of supported group attributes is shown in Supported Server Object Class and Attribute Names.
-If you don't specify a Group DN, the system retrieves the top-level DN provided you can connect to the server.

 Note

-Following is the list of characters the system supports in users, groups, DNs in your directory server.
-Using any characters other than the following could result in the system failing to download users and groups.
+Following is the list of characters the Firepower System supports in users, groups, DNs in your directory server.
+Using any characters other than the following could result in the Firepower System failing to download users and groups.

 Entity Supported characters